 A devoted servant

 Louis-Joseph Marchand was born into a middle-class family in Paris on March 28, 1791.
-His mother, Marie-Marguerite Broquet, became a nurse to Napoleon’s and Marie Louise’s son, the King of Rome (more about him in a future post).
+His mother, Marie-Marguerite Broquet, became a nurse to Napoleon’s and Marie Louise’s son, the King of Rome.
 Marchand’s sister Henriette was one of Marie Louise’s wardrobe girls.
 In 1811, Marchand entered the imperial household as a domestic servant.
 When Napoleon’s first valet, Louis Constant Wairy, deserted Napoleon in 1814, General Henri Bertrand chose Marchand to replace him.

-Marchand’s devotion to Napoleon, like that of Bertrand and Saint-Denis, is remarkable.
-He went with Napoleon to Elba, returned to France during the Hundred Days, remained faithful to Napoleon during his defeat at Waterloo, and accompanied Napoleon to St. Helena, where he served until the latter’s death on May 5, 1821.
+Marchand’s devotion to Napoleon, like that of Bertrand and Louis Étienne Saint-Denis, was remarkable.
+He went with Napoleon to Elba, returned to France with Napoleon during the Hundred Days, remained faithful to Napoleon after the latter’s defeat at the Battle of Waterloo, and accompanied Napoleon to St. Helena, where he served until Napoleon’s death on May 5, 1821.

-Unlike Saint-Denis, Marchand kept notes throughout these years.
-They were published in French in two volumes in 1952 and 1955 (Mémoires de Marchand, Plon) and in English in 1998 (In Napoleon’s Shadow, Proctor Jones).
-They are considered to be among the more trustworthy accounts written by those surrounding Napoleon.
-For more about Marchand’s memoirs, see the article by Chantal L’Heurot-Prévot on Napoleon.org.
+Marchand kept notes throughout these years.
+They were published in French in two volumes in 1952 and 1955 (Mémoires de Marchand) and in English in 1998 (In Napoleon’s Shadow).
+These are considered to be among the more trustworthy accounts written by people surrounding Napoleon.
+For more about Marchand’s memoirs, see this article by Chantal L’Heurot-Prévot on Napoleon.org.
 For a discussion of the validity of the various Napoleonic memoirs, see “The Truth About Memoires” by Max Sewell on The Napoleon Series website.

 Marchand was the perfect servant: discreet, loyal, intelligent and kind.
-He idolized the Emperor – not an easy man to serve – and did everything he could to maintain Napoleon’s comfort and illusion of power when diminished to the status of an English prisoner.
-He lays it on a bit thick in this passage, describing how he and his comrades arranged things in Napoleon’s temporary St. Helena lodgings at The Briars, home of East India Company official William Balcombe and his family.
+He idolized the Emperor – not an easy man to serve – and did everything he could to maintain Napoleon’s comfort and illusion of power when the latter was diminished to the status of an English prisoner on St. Helena.
+Marchand lays it on a bit thick in this passage, describing how he and his comrades arranged things in Napoleon’s temporary lodgings at The Briars, home of East India Company official William Balcombe and his family.
 But it illustrates the tenor of Marchand’s thought.

 It was there that the master of the world, abandoned to his fate, was to reside for two months.
 He would have to wait for his intended house, located in the most sterile portion of the island, to be finished.
 Faced with such great misfortune, we understood that the time for self-denial had arrived.
 We did not fail in this, we took care of everything, and the Emperor was served in Saint Helena with the same zeal, the same care, and the same attentiveness as at the Tuileries in his time of splendor.
 Nothing was too much for us to achieve this end, the single and only goal of our desires, happy to prove to him such a well-deserved devotion at any price.
 (1)

 Marchand’s time on St. Helena was not one of unremitting self-denial.
-He had an affair with an English sergeant’s daughter, Esther Henrietta Vesey or Vizey (1801-1838), with whom he fathered two children: James Octave, born June 3, 1817, and (probably) Thomas John James Louis, born April 18, 1821.
-(2) He also liked to sketch and to paint, particularly landscapes, and always carried a notebook and pencil with him on his walks.
-One of his drawings of Napoleon can be seen in this article on All Art News.
+He had an affair with an English sergeant’s daughter, Esther Henrietta Vesey or Vizey (1801-1838), with whom he fathered two children: James Octave, born on June 3, 1817, and (probably) Thomas John James Louis, born on April 18, 1821.
+(2) Marchand also liked to sketch and to paint, particularly landscapes, and always carried a notebook and a pencil with him on his walks.

 That evening when he went back into his private quarters, the Emperor spoke to me of that drawing with great praise, which it certainly did not deserve….
 The Emperor had found it remarkably accurate in its lines, and with perfect colors: ‘It is exactly the poor vegetation of Longwood and its wilted lawn.
 You have missed your calling,’ he said to me, placing his hand on my cheek.